victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 ## Basic information

-In the context of Memoria Framework, Hermes is a solution to the "last mile" data modeling problem.
-Containers can be used to model lage amouts of *higly structured* data.
-Hermes is intended to represent relatively small amout of *unstructured or semi-structured data* and can be used together with containers.
+In the context of Memoria Framework, Hermes is a solution to the "last mile" data modelling problem.
+Containers can be used to model large amounts of *highly structured* data.
+Hermes is intended to represent relatively small amount of *unstructured or semi-structured data* and can be used together with containers.
 Notable feature of Hermes as a data format is that all objects and data types have canonical *textual representation*, so Hermes data can be consumed and produced by humans.
-Hense, the name of the data format.
+Hence, the name of the data format.

-Hermes defines an arbitrarily structured *object graph* that is allocated in a continous memory segment (or a series of fixed size segments) working as an *arena*.
+Hermes defines an arbitrarily structured *object graph* that is allocated in a continuous memory segment (or a series of fixed size segments) working as an *arena*.
 Top-level object is a *document*.
 Document is a container for Hermes *objects*.
 Hermes objects internally use *relative pointers*, so the data is *relocatable*.
 Hermes objects in this form can be:
 * stored in Memoria containers,
 * memory-mapped from files or between processes,
 * embedded into an executable as a form of a *resource*,
-* sent over a network or shared between host CPU and *hardware accenerators*, even if the latter have a separate *address space*.
+* sent over a network or shared between host CPU and *hardware accelerators*, even if the latter have a separate *address space*.

-Hermes documents can be of arbitrary memory size, the format internally has 64-bit poiters (even on 32-bit architectures).
+Hermes documents can be of arbitrary memory size, the format internally has 64-bit pointers (even on 32-bit architectures).
 It's fine to have TB-size documents, but the format is not intended for that.
 Hermes documents are *garbage-collected* with a simple *copying GC* algorithm.
 So the larger documents are, the more time will be spent in compactifications.
 Ideally, Hermes documents *should* (but not required to) fit into a single storage block, that is typically 4-8KB and may be up to 1MB in Memoria.
 In this case, accessing Hermes objects stored in containers will be in a *zero-copy* way.

 There are three serialization formats for Hermes data.

 1. **Zero** serialization.
-Hermes data segment use relative addresses and can be extrnalized as is, as a raw memory block.
+Hermes data segment use relative addresses and can be externalized as is, as a raw memory block.
 All Hermes documents support fast *integrity checking* procedure to make sure that reading foreign segments is safe.
-This is the fasterst format but not particularily the densest one.
+This is the fastest format but not particularly the densest one.
 This format is mainly for *data storage*.
 2. **Text** serialization.
 Human-readable, safe, and the slowest (but still fast in raw numbers).
 3. **Binary** serialization.
 The densest option, but faster than the textual one.
 Safe.
 Best for networking when human-readability is not a requirement.